CA Final Indirect Tax Amendments for May 2026 ICAI Exams

 REWARD SCHEME – As per Circular on 10th Jan 2020, the Social welfare surcharge (SWS) cannot be paid by utilizing MEIS / SEIS Scrip

-SWS is levied as per Sec 110 of FA, 2018.
-AS per Sec 110, SWS is levied and collected, on goods imported into India, as a duty of customs on goods specified in the First Schedule to the Customs Tariff Act, 1975.
+SWS is levied as per Sec 110 of the FA, 2018.
+AS per Sec 110, SWS is levied and collected on goods imported into India, as a duty of customs on goods specified in the First Schedule to the Customs Tariff Act, 1975.

 SWS cannot be paid through MEIS/ SEIS — shall be collected in CASH